Pesach Wolicki: Biography

 Wolicki was born in Ohio on February 5, 1970 to Marsha (née Dubow) and Rabbi Jerome B. Wolicki.
 During his early childhood years, he lived in Canada.

 In 1994, Wolicki made aliyah to Israel.
 He lives with his wife and eight children in Bet Shemesh.

 Education

 Wolicki studied at Yeshivat Kerem B'Yavneh and later became a fellow at Darche Noam Kollel.
-He received his semicha (rabbinical ordination) from He was ordained by the Chief Rabbi of Jerusalem Itzhak Kolitz.
+He received his semicha (rabbinical ordination) from the Chief Rabbinate of Jerusalem.
+He was ordained by Chief Rabbi Itzhak Kolitz.